 Before you market your book, you must write it.
-Here are some writerly hashtags to help you find Twitter sympathy while you toil away at the keyboard.
+Here are some useful writer hashtags to help you find Twitter sympathy while you toil away at the keyboard.
 These tags allow writers to reach out to readers, editors, other writers, and publishers as they are in the process of writing or marketing their work.

 - #amwriting: It’s not really clear how one can be writing and tweeting at the same time, but this is commonly used by writers to indicate they’re generating pages.

-- #amediting: Similar to #amwriting, this hashtag indicated that the writer is going through his or her pages, revising.
+- #amediting: Similar to #amwriting, this hashtag indicated that the writer is going through their pages, revising.

 - #fridayreads: The writing and book publishing communities are nothing if not passionate readers themselves.
 By adding this hashtag to a Friday tweet about what you’re currently reading, you show support for other writers and for the book business.
 It’s good karma for your own work.